📱 General

 How do I report a bug or request a feature?

-Visit our website at pii.t1mcode.tech or leave feedback through the App Store.
+feedback form below to send us a bug report or feature request.
+You can also leave feedback through the App Store.
 We actively monitor user feedback and regularly update the app.